machingclee/machingclee.github.io/static/media/321-lambda-function-running-nodejs-dockerimage.02d574e5.md

 - One day we are asked to create `pdf` using `react-pdf` and `sharp` for resizing images.

-- The `shape` dependency must be built by linux machine, luckily we can find a `sharp-layer.zip` online and simply upload it to our lambda layer registry.
+- The `sharp` dependency must be built by linux machine, luckily we can find a `sharp-layer.zip` online and simply upload it to our lambda layer registry.

 - Zip-based lambda function will combine lambda layer when finalizing the total size, unfortunately however hard we try we still exceed the 250MB limit by 6MB.